marklibador/Virtual_Private_Network/README.md

 </p>

 <h1>Setting up a VPN and Observing the Effects of VPN on IP Addressing</h1>
-In this tutorial, we'll outline the effects and impact that Virtual Private Network (VPN) has on IP Address, Location, and Web Browsing.
+In this tutorial, we will delineate the influence of Virtual Private Network (VPN) on IP Address, Location, and Web Browsing.
+Additionally, we will establish our own VPN for practical demonstration.
-We'll set up our own Virtual Private Network (VPN)

 >**Note***
 >_This tutorial uses material from [Let's Create Resource Groups and Deploy a Virtual Machine Together!](https://github.com/marklibador/Create-Resource-Group)_

 <h2>Environments and Technologies Used</h2>

-- MicroSoft Azure Virtual Machines
+- Microsoft Azure Virtual Machines
 - Remote Desktop Connection (RDP)
 - Proton VPN (Free Version)